Ghir/Build-A-Twitter-Interface/README.md

+### Twitter Interface

-Express app that integrates the Twitter API to send tweets and show recent activity.
+Full-Stack app that lets you use your Twitter account to send tweets and see the recent activity.

 ### Config file

 Create a config.js file on the root and add your Twitter App credentials:

 ```
 module.exports = {
   consumer_key: "YOUR-CONSUMER-KEY",